-2.3 Operation of Complete System
+2.3 Operation of Complete System (See Fig. 2)

-The full converter is fitted into the aircraft by placing it on its tray and sliding it forward.
-This automatically couples the supply, overboard vent and electrical connections.
-The converter is then positively locked to the tray by the operation of two quick acting catches.
+When fitting of full converter into the aircraft, it is placed on its tray and then slid forward.
+This action automatically couples the supply, overboard vent and electrical connections.
+The converter is then positively locked to the tray by the operation of 2 quick acting catches.

-Oxygen for crew members use is now available, it flows from the evaporating plate of the converter, through the supply connection into the cockpits where it enters the composite leads disconnect at each crew member's seat.
+Gaseous oxygen for crew members use will now be available, the flow being as follows:

+Gaseous oxygen from the evaporating plate of the converter flows through the supply connection into the cockpits where it enters the composite leads disconnect at each crew members eact.